Publish on: 06/25/21 12:29 PM

 -It consumes less than 293,000 kWh of gas annually.

 -It consumes less than 100,000 kWh of electricity annually.

 -It has an annual turnover or balance sheet of not more than €2 million.

 The first thing that you need to do is to find out when your current energy contract will officially end.
 This allows you to send a termination letter during the ‘switching window’ that is outlined in your contract.
-Sending your energy supplier a termination letter is an essential step to getting out of your existing contract.
+Sending your supplier a termination letter is an essential step to getting out of an energy contract.

 It is recommended to send the termination letter in person or through recorded delivery.